What Happened.

 -

-CJ dies at the hospital, just two days before his 18th birthday.
+CJ is pronounced dead at the hospital, just two days before his 18th birthday.

 -